 The business value of this application stems from the historically unavailable ’voice of the product’ and its now widespread availability for prudent business decisions across an organization.
 These stakeholders can take the form of:

-Any industry with assets, devices and other systems deployed outside of company walls stands to reap the benefits of digital twins.
+Any industry with assets, devices, and other systems deployed outside of company walls stands to reap the benefits.
 However, the costs of these deployed assets can sustainably range; assets that are on the higher-end of this scale will benefit the most from digital twin implementation.
 These high-end connected assets usually play mission-critical roles in their environments where they must consistently perform and cannot afford to malfunction.

 Examples of value come from heavy-industrial markets:

 Automotive: Vehicle sensor data gives automotive OEMs and tier suppliers analytics from deployed fleets enabling OTA patching opportunities.
 Insurance providers adopting usage-based insurance (UBI) can leverage driver data for setting premiums and accident reconstruction.

 Aerospace: Commercial plane’s thousands of sensors stream asset data to better system servicing and operational status.

 Healthcare: Connected medical systems and tools ensure product integrity and measure patient outcomes.